SylviaOne/Repo-hub/README.md

-## Why can't eggs have love?
-They will break up too soon.
+## Why do choirs keep buckets handy?
+So they can carry their tune